 - Take care your berries don’t boil over.
 The pot will boil quite vigorously.
 I use a deep Le Creuset dutch oven to make my jam like this one: Le Creuset Round French Oven 7.25 qt..
-I have my mom’s white one from years ago but if I were getting a new one, this is probably the color I’d go with 🙂
+I have my mom’s white one from years ago and if I were getting a new one, I’d get the white again 🙂

-- You will get about 4 or 5 half pint jars.
+- This recipe will yield about 4 or 5 half pint jars.

 - For full water bath canning instructions, go here.

 - You will need a candy thermometer to make this recipe.
 I use this one: Deep Fry/Candy Thermometer

 - It’s not recommended to double canning recipes so I officially don’t.